dphansen/LearnAI-AIonIaaS/README.md

 `sudo mkdir /gpuclass`

-2. Then grant access to it for everyone (in production, you would limit the access to only certain groups, and determine for each file whether they need read/write/execute):
+2. Then grant access to it for everyone *(Security Note: in production, you would limit the access to only certain groups, and determine for each file whether they need read/write/execute)*:

 `sudo chmod -R 0777 /gpuclass`